GarrettStirling/pH-Sensor-Data-Logging/README.md

-# pH-sensor-Data-Particle.io-
+# pH-sensor-Data-Particle.io
-Code used to collect pH sensor data using the particle.io boards
+Code used to log pH sensor data using the particle.io boards

 The two sensors were:
 1. Sentron ISFET pH-sensor (SPI Data Protocol)